In order to keep their jobs, auditors must moderate the information in their audit reports. This creates a self-interest threat to independence.

 What is the job of an auditor?

-Maybe the dog will listen to you describe auditor independence, audit subject matter, audit criteria and audit deliverables.
 Auditors, I suggest you keep your job title on the down-low when meeting someone new at a party.
 Why?
-Because just as soon as you reveal you are an auditor, your new acquaintance will get very quiet. […]
+Because just as soon as you reveal you are an auditor, your new acquaintance will get very quiet.
+Shortly thereafter, your not-yet (and likely will-never-be) friend will leave to get a drink and never come back. […]

 Ethical guidelines for auditors